degen-plus/brainrex-js/docs/IntegrationsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //APIKeyHeader.apiKeyPrefix = 'Token';

-var apiInstance = new Brainrex.IntegrationsApi();
+var apiInstance = new Codabl.IntegrationsApi();

-var candleRequest = new Brainrex.CandleRequest(); // CandleRequest | The Get candles end point return market data in Open High Close Volume format.
+var candleRequest = new Codabl.CandleRequest(); // CandleRequest | The Get candles end point return market data in Open High Close Volume format.
 In order to use this endpoint you need to enter your API keys to your data provider in the console

 var callback = function(error, data, response) {